 Sensitive receptors are defined as facilities or land uses that include members of the population that are particularly sensitive to the effects of air pollutants, such as children, the elderly, and people with illnesses.
 Examples of these sensitive receptors are residences, schools, hospitals, and daycare centers.
 CARB has identified the following groups of individuals as the most likely to be affected by air pollution: the elderly over age 65, children under the age of 14, athletes, and persons with cardiovascular and chronic respiratory diseases such as asthma, emphysema, and bronchitis.
-The nearest existing sensitive receptors to the Project site are a scattering of single-family residences located east, west and south of the Project site, with the closest receptors located directly adjacent to the eastern and southern Project site boundaries.
-Therefore, impact to sensitive receptors is less than significant.
+The nearest existing sensitive receptors to the project site are a scattering of single- and multi- family residences located north, east, and south of the project, with the closest receptors located directly adjacent to the project site boundary.
+Additionally, the campus of Yuba College is located adjacent to the western boundary of the Project site, beyond Linda Avenue, and is considered a sensitive receptor.
+Therefore, impact to sensitive receptors is less than significant with the aforementioned mitigation measures.